vallops99/bootstrap-python-project/README.md

 ### What is Pre-commit?
 What is used for? ###
 Pre-commit is a framework for managing and maintaining Git hooks.
-Hooks are a magical Git thing, they let you run actions on versioning events (eg. Git's pre-commit hook runs a script between running `git commit` command and actually creating a commit).
+Hooks are a magical Git thing, they let you run actions on versioning events (eg. Git's pre-commit hook runs a script between `git commit` command and actually creating a commit).
 In this way you can implement linter, formatter and static type checker into your versioning pipeline and you can version the hooks configuration too!
-In this project, we already set up pre-commit in order to create a pre-commit hook that runs exactly: formatter, linter, static type checker and tests too through UV.
+In this project, we already set up pre-commit in order to create a pre-commit hook that runs exactly: formatter, linter, static type checker and tests through UV.
 Last but not least, the combination of devbox and pre-commit makes mandatory the installation of Git hooks into every cloned repository.
 For sure everyone could avoid activating the devbox shell and just create a commit, but if you manage every dependency through devbox nobody will take that route (developers are lazy that's why they are efficient).

 NOTE: Running tests in pre-commit hook may not be the best decision, it depends on a lot of factor, main one "how much time do your tests take?"
-In this repository case, running tests makes sense, but they are just a quick demo.
+In this repository case, running tests makes sense, because they are just a quick demo.

 <p><b>Why not other Git hooks frameworks?</b></p>